Update: This recipe has been updated, click here: Banana Pancakes with Maple Peanut Butter.

 I spent a long time trying to find a healthy pancake recipe.
-You could simply substitute whole wheat flour for regular flour and they turn out decent, but I wanted more.
+You could take your favorite recipe and substitute a few ingredients here or there, and they turn out decent, but I wanted more.
 Eventually I gave up the search and then one day I came across the famed cottage cheese page.
 On there was a simple recipe for cottage cheese pancakes, a highly unexpected ingredient.
-With some tweaking, I believe I have created the world’s healthiest pancakes!
+Using that recipe as a guideline, I believe I have created the world’s healthiest pancakes!
+I’ve been making these for years now, and while they aren’t 100% identical to traditional pancakes, they are close enough and everyone loves them.

 1 cup oats (regular or instant)